rubrikinc/rubrik-sdk-for-go/docs/quick-start.md

 Authenticate by Providing Username and Password

-Although the use of environment variables are recommended, there may be scenarios where directly sending credentials to the `rubrikcdm.Connect()` function as parameters makes sense.
+Although the use of environment variables are recommended, there may be scenarios where directly sending credentials to the `rubrikcdm.Connect()` or `rubrikcdm.ConnectAPIToken` function as parameters makes sense.
 To pass connection and credential information, simply call the `rubrikcdm.Connect()` function, passing the node IP, username, and password as follows:

 ```
 nodeIp := "192.168.0.100"